pnickchi/gofedf/README.md

 # Compute response variable
 y <- X %*% b + e

-# Test if the residuals of the model follows a Normal distribution, calculate Cramer-von Mises statistic and approximate pvalue
+# Test if the residuals of the model follows a Normal distribution, calculate Cramer-von Mises statistic and approximate p-value
 testLMNormal(x = X, y)
 ```